When The Toughest

 Legal Defenses in Murder and Capital Murder Cases

-• Self-Defense: If the defendant can prove they acted to protect themselves or others from imminent harm, it may result in an acquittal or reduced charges.
+• Self-Defense: Proving the defendant acted to protect themselves or others from imminent harm, potentially leading to an acquittal.

-• Lack of Intent: The defense might argue that the defendant did not have the intent to kill, which could reduce the charge from first-degree murder to manslaughter or second-degree murder.
+• Lack of Intent: Arguing no intent to kill, reducing first-degree murder to manslaughter or second-degree murder.

 Nevada’s Capital Murder Appeal Process